 Next, our mission is not just to make banking better but to also improve your financial health.
 While the Varo app has great features to help you budget and see how you’re doing money-wise each month, we don’t want you to miss out on getting the most out of your savings too.

 So now, you’re probably wondering why some big banks have such low rates in comparison.
 Well, one reason is that they have no real incentive to raise them—they are hoping that customers who have been with them awhile will just stick around for no other reason except inertia.
 But that inertia has a real cost to you.

 Consider a savings pot of $10,000.
 With Varo’s 2.12% APY*, you’ll earn about $212 in interest in 12 months.
 That same $10,000 parked in a savings account at one of these big banks would only earn you about $9 on average.**

 Beyond the low rates, many big banks also have minimum balance requirements or monthly fees.
 It’s up to you read the fine print.

 People deserve better—that’s why Varo is here.

-*Varo Annual Percentage Yield (APY) comparison is accurate as of 10.01.2018.
-Keep in mind, this rate is variable and may change.
-The balance in Savings must be at least $0.01 to earn interest.
+*Varo Annual Percentage Yield (APY) is accurate as of 29th January 2019.
+This rate is variable and may change.
+No minimum balance required to open account.
+Balance in Savings Account must be at least $0.01 to earn interest.